johan974/spring_unittest_or_integrationtest_findbugs_jacoco/README.md

 * Scenario 2:
   * mvn clean install -Pintegration       ==> performs the INTEGRATION test
   * mvn site                              ==> test coverage ... of 60%

+Where are the Jacoco results?
+After testing and running 'mvn clean', you can find the results in 'target/site/jacoco/index.html'.
+Open this file in the browser.